Six months ago, most San Fernando Valley voters didn't know Mike Feuer from Adam.

 But a Yaroslavsky comeback is not impossible, say political consultants, some of whom cite the victory of Gov. Pete Wilson last year after early polls showed him far behind his rival, Kathleen Brown.

 To win back the Valley, they say, Yaroslavsky must run an extremely aggressive campaign, highlighting her opponent's weaknesses and promoting her endorsements.
-She is backed by Richard Close, president of the Sherman Oaks Homeowners Assn., and Mayor Richard Riordan, who won 71% of the Valley vote in his 1993 mayoral bid.
+She is backed, for example, by Richard Close, president of the Sherman Oaks Homeowners Assn., and Mayor Richard Riordan, who won 71% of the Valley in his 1993 mayoral bid.

 "When you are trailing as much as Barbara was in the Valley or anywhere else, you have to find something negative on Mike," said political consultant Richard Lichtenstein.